zzzprojects/learn-orm/tutorials/visual-studio-code/installation-on-linux.md

 # sudo apt-get install -f # Install dependencies
 ```

-Installing the `.deb` package will automatically install the apt repository and signing key to enable auto-updating using the system's package manager.
+Installing the `.deb` package will automatically install the apt repository and signing key enabling auto-updating using the system's package manager.

 You can also install the repository and key manually using the following script.